REMA’s review published on Letterboxd :

 The life story of the great mathematical genius Srinivasa Ramanujan has been kneaded into a warm confection studded with nuts of melodrama.

 It is warm and toothsome, if you like a Hollywood-style biopic.
-Even though Ramanujan's obstacle of race and caste are given a reasonable amount of time in this story.
-Those grim social barriers are raised to the height of melodrama in the same way his brilliant ma thematic discoveries, his relationships with colleagues and family are.
-The whole is a glowing panegyric, backlit like a stained glass window.
+Even though Ramanujan's obstacles of race and caste are given a reasonable amount of time in this story, those grim social barriers are raised to the height of melodrama in the same way his brilliant mathematic discoveries, his relationships with colleagues and family are.
+The whole is a glowing panegyric, back-lit like a stained glass window.
 Taken as such, it is quite enjoyable.

-The structure of the script shows that the filmmaker is bobbing and weaving around concerns that a non-white protagonist might not draw the audience and that a story about math will not draw the audience.
+The structure of the script shows that the filmmaker is bobbing and weaving around concerns that a non-white protagonist might not draw the audience and that a story about math will actually drive ticket buyers away.

 Problem 1: Cast a famous English actor who doesn't cost too much but has world-wide recognition.
 Hence, Jeremy Irons.
 I like a good dose of Irons but it can only be for the publicity value that he was cast.
 The real H.G.
 Hardy was only 10 years older than Ramanujan, so that put him in his 30's.